The latest droll lines I'm adding to the list are from the movie, Waiting to Exhale

 EXCHANGE ONE: Bernadine's husband of 11 years and her children's father announces he is leaving Bernadine for his blonde bookkeeper, effective that night.
 He makes this pronouncement after he and his wife have gussied up for a black tie New Year's Eve party being hosted by the company Bernadine helped build.
 To help build the business, Bernadine has tabled - at her husband's request - her dreams of starting a catering service.

 Days later, in a scene evocative of, "I'm Gonna Wash That Man Right Outta My Hair" (and shortly before she cuts her long, luxurious hair short), the jilted wife stuffs John-the-jerk's many upscale suits into his BMW, pours lighter fluid through the sunroof, and ignites them with the match she has used to light her cigarette.
-This is an act of empowerment, of rebellion, and of reclaiming her home and her dignity.

 With the exception of this scene, the smoking behavior in Waiting to Exhale is excessive.
 However, at this juncture, Bernadine's behavior signifies several rites of passage.
 She ignites her cigarette preparatory burning John's car and clothes in a purging by fire that simultaneously exorcises her home of John's status symbols, and sacrifices him in effigy.
 John's vehicle and wardrobe are conspicuous fruits of their joint labors, and the obsessive orderliness of his well-stocked drastically contrasts with the disorder and the void his act of betrayal is imposing on his family's lives.